LucisUrbe/c-plus-plus-starters-pack/README.md

 # c-plus-plus-starters-pack

-The repository is GilbertJin's C++ staters' pack.
+The repository is LucisUrbe's C++ staters' pack.

 ## Compilation